WesleyEspinoza/BullsandCowsPractice/pseudocode.md

     print to the screen better luck next time!

-    print to the screen try again y n?
+    print to the screen try again yes or no?

-    if the players answer is y
+    if the players answer is yes

         restart the game

-    else if they say n
+    else if they say no

         exit the game